dialoguemd/covid-19/src/regions/ca/info/ca-bc/reporting.md

 British Colubmians are encouraged to stay in their own communities and avoid non-essential travel at this time.
 As the province moves into phase 2 and phase 3 of B.C.'s Restart Plan, more guidance on travel within the province will be provided.

-If you are returning from travelling domestically it is encouraged that you self-monitor for symptoms of COVID-19.
+All returning travellers are encouraged to self-monitor for symptoms of COVID-19.
 If you have questions, or you start to feel symptoms, contact your health care provider, 8-1-1, your local public health unit, or complete the COVID-19 Symptom Self-Assessment tool.

 [Source: BC Centre for Disease Control](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/common-questions)